Your Business Case Credibility: Bring on the Second Team

 4. The Group Signals Methods, Rationale, and Expectations

-- Your benefits rationale—the logic that legitimizes benefits for the case.
+This rationale presents the logic that legitimizes benefits for the case.

-- Important risks and contingencies.
+- Significant risks and contingencies.

 It is not easy to grasp these points with a single reading of a report or a short presentation by the author.
 The author can meet some of this challenge by using the Reference Group as a communications channel during the case-building project.
-It is better not to wait until the final results are in, to begin communicating important methods and rationale behind them.
+It is better not to wait until the final results are in, to begin communicating essential methods and the rationale behind them.

 5. The Reference Group helps Communicate